Integrated Pest Management

 In pest management, IPM Service Specialists are the key people who coordinate the programs for the clients.
 Professional image, ability, experience and knowledge are characteristics of all Wil-Kil’s IPM Service Specialists.
 Each IPM Service Specialist assigned to a facility with special areas of risk has met a series of minimum qualifications and experience standards, including:

-certification that the individual is completely capable of conducting competent pest mangement strategies within your facilities
+- certification that the individual is completely capable of conducting competent pest management strategies within your facilities

 Modification of the environment immediately around pests will help to manage their populations.
 Physical control includes light, temperatures, relative humidity, or management of gas levels such as oxygen.
 These are some essential environmental aspects that influence pest behavior and population growth.
 This approach is becoming increasingly important in an effective IPM approach.

 Pesticides should be properly selected and applied with the proper equipment, at the right time and in the correct manner.
 Chemical treatments should never be the “first line of defense,” nor should they be applied just so you think your pest mangement provider is “doing something”.
 IPM Service Specialists must always use care and follow safety instructions indicated on the labels when using pesticides.